tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

 ..  function:: vshard.router.map_callrw(function_name, {argument_list}, {options})

     The function implements consistent map-reduce over the entire cluster.
-    Consistency means all the data was accessible and didn't move during map request's execution.
+    Consistency means all the data was accessible and didn't move during the map request's execution.

-    The function can be useful if you need to access:
+    The function can be helpful if you need to access:

     *   all the data in the cluster